reneeichhorn/extended-cpp/README.md

 To get an overview of all features and their wip state, see the specification/ folder.

+## Feature namespacing
+- `base`: Basic language features that are required to parse normal c++11.
+- `std`: Stable additional features that are considered the standard of extended c++.
+It should be always safe to use all.
+- `extra`: Stable additional features that don't fit the standard yet due to issues with other features for example.
+- `dev`: In development features that are not considered stable / ready yet.
+Syntax changes might still happen here.

+## Feature versioning
+All features expect the features in the `base` namespace are versioned.
+The version of the features MUST be always added to the feature list.
+When a feature moves one namespace up the version is reset to `v1`.
+Only major versions are tracked in the feature list.
+Only changes that might break existing usage.

 # Usage
 ```js
 // build_script.js